t2d04/t2d04.github.io/README.md

 Jiyun Song (she/her/her)

 Undergraduate student in Sogang University (Mar.
-2019. - Jul.
+2019. - Aug.
 2025)

 Majoring in 'Chemical and Biomolecular Engineering' and 'Computer Science and Engineering'